renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 Each framework has its own benchmark tool.

-* For Arm NN SDK, it is armnnBenchmark and armnnTFLiteDelegateBenchmark
+* For Arm NN SDK, it is armnnBenchmark
 * For TensorFlow-lite, it is tensorflow-lite-benchmark
 * For ONNX Runtime, it is onnxruntime_benchmark

+tfLiteDelegateBenchmark is also provided as a tool for benchmarking the TensorFlow Lite delegates provided by various frameworks.

 The output of each benchmark tool shows the average inference time and the standard deviation for each available model, which are printed in the terminal.